 The Midlands, true to form, is very close to the national average across all three factors, with a net +3 in Aggressiveness and Conservatism and a net zero in Traditionalism.
 Overall this means its only slightly more susceptible to a right-wing authoritarian takeover than the U.S. as a whole, which matches what we’ve seen since 2010.

 I’ve saved the two most intriguing results for last.
 The first is that, nearly four centuries after the Puritans showed up, Yankeedom still has the second highest net Aggressiveness score at +5 percent.
 Yankees still want transgressors roundly punished.
 It’s also only slightly below the U.S. average in Conservatism and Traditionalism, at -1 and -3 percent respectively.
 Not surprising, therefore, that some Yankee states became battlegrounds in the 2010s, even if the authoritarians were ultimately vanquished.
-I’ve argued before that while Yankeedom is well inoculated against libertarianism, its historical experience and cultural attributes don’t provide it with as many antibodies for the fight against ethnonationalism.
+I’ve argued before that while Yankeedom is well inoculated against extreme individualism, its historical experience and cultural attributes don’t provide it with as many antibodies for the fight against ethnonationalism.

 Greater Appalachia offers the most fascinating results of all.
 Readers of American Nations will not be the least surprised to see it has the second lowest net Conservatism score of all the regions (-12), reflecting its people’s historic refusal to submit to authority.
 But it also scores slightly below the U.S. average on Authoritarian Aggressiveness – the desire to harshly punish rulebreakers – which may tie into that distrust of established authority, apparently to include law enforcement and the courts.
 This is the region that most enthusiastically embraced Trumpism, giving Trump himself his highest margins of any region in 2016 and 2020, and yet in psychological terms this can only be explained by its very high net Traditionalism score.
 At net plus twelve percent, Greater Appalachia has the highest Traditionalism levels in the country, meaning it is the region most committed to stopping social and cultural change.